Umuzi-org/ACN-syllabus/content/specific-skill-success-criteria/basic-data-analysis/_index.md

 ## All concepts

 For each of the concepts covered below, the learner should know how to do the calculations by hand.
-If the learner only knows how to do this work using data science tooling (eg pandas) then they wont be in a good position to apply the tools correctly or reason about their output.
+If the learner only knows how to do this work using data science tooling (e.g. pandas) then they won't be in a good position to apply the tools correctly or reason about their output.

 ## Mean (Average value):

 Given a list of numbers, the learner should be able to calculate the mean:

-eg the average of `[87, 94, 78, 77, 85, 86]` is 84.5.
+e.g. the average of `[87, 94, 78, 77, 85, 86]` is 84.5.

 ## Median

 Given a list of numbers the learner should be able to calculate the median.
 Make sure to check that they know how to handle:

 - lists with an even number of elements.
-Eg: `[87, 94, 78, 77, 85, 86]`
+E.g. : `[87, 94, 78, 77, 85, 86]`
 - lists with an odd number of elements.
-Eg: `[87, 94, 77, 85, 86]`
+E.g. : `[87, 94, 77, 85, 86]`
 - lists that aren't sorted.
-Eg: `[30,2,12,1,8]`
+E.g. : `[30,2,12,1,8]`

 ## Mode

 Given a list of numbers, the learner should be able to calculate the mode.

-eg1: `[2,3,4,2]`
+e.g. 1: `[2,3,4,2]`
-eg2: `[2,3,4,2,3]`
+e.g. 2: `[2,3,4,2,3]`

 ## Interquartile range `IQR`